pngwn/MDsveX/packages/svast/README.md

 The `value` field is always a list of nodes that implement either the `Text` or `Expression` interfaces.
 In the case of shorthand property expressions, the `value` field will be a list with one node (an `Expression`) whose value is the same as the attribute name.

 The `modifiers` field represents any modifiers applied to a property name.
-In svelte this takes the form of `on:click|once|capture={...}`.
+In Svelte this takes the form of `on:click|once|capture={...}`.
 This value should be a list of Literal nodes, describing the modifier name.

 This input: